 No previous subject knowledge is necessary but some understanding of programming may be helpful.

 Computer science is becoming as essential to science as mathematics.
 Whole disciplines, from particle physics to genomics, are now dependent on computers for data analysis.

-In this option, you explor the theoretical and practical foundations of computer science.
+In this option, you explore the theoretical and practical foundations of computer science.
 It challenges you to find solutions to interesting problems, and provides the programming skills needed to explore those solutions.

-The option surveys the entire field before concentrating on programming skills (in ML and Java), algorithm design and analysis, and discrete mathematics.
+The option surveys the entire field before concentrating on programming skills (in ML and Java), algorithm design and analysis, and floating point and numerical computation.